What is an Employee Provident Fund?

 Under any circumstances, if an employee loses his/her job, these funds help in need.

-In case of sudden death, the total amount along with interest is given to the employee nominees.
+In case of sudden death, the Employee nominees receive the total amount and interest.

 5. Get a loan